 The contents of the Course

-All the lecturers are committed to the evangelical faith, and all students will be required to give whole-hearted assent to the EMW Statement of Doctrinal Belief found at the end of this prospectus.
+All the lecturers are committed to the evangelical faith, and all students will be required to give whole-hearted assent to the EMW Statement of Doctrinal Belief.
 While no specific stance is taken over those issues with respect to which evangelicals differ (e.g., baptism, church government), the arguments for the respective positions being fairly stated and assessed, the position of the EMW and of the Course is that the Statement of Doctrinal Belief is understood, with respect to ‘the doctrines of grace’, against the background of the great Reformed confessions of the church (Westminster, Savoy, 1689 Baptist, 1823 Welsh Calvinistic Methodist).

 While men of differing conviction with respect to these matters may be accepted onto the Course, the standpoint with respect to the doctrines of grace is, therefore, Reformed or Calvinistic, but allied to the experiential emphases which characterized Calvinistic Methodism.